John P. Sanko, Ed.D., PT, Chair

 Gary E. Mattingly, Ph.D., PT

 The professional phase of the program requires three complete years, comprised of six semesters and three summer sessions.
-Following completion of all prerequisites and acceptance into the DPT program, course work begins in late spring with Anatomy for PT.
+Following completion of all prerequisites and acceptance into the D.P.T. program, course work begins in early June.
 Four eight week clinical internships occur during the second and third summer sessions and the entire final semester of the program.
 Internship sites are located primarily in the mid-Atlantic and northeastern regions of the United States, but the department also maintains clinical internship contracts throughout the country.

 Visit the Physical Therapy Department online at www.scranton.edu/pt.